 Yes, you probably will not find an entire cul-de-sac for sale except in areas hit hard by foreclosure, but if you can find several homes within easy walking distance, and gradually buy up the others as they come on the market, you have a much easier financing project and also have plausible resale homes whenever someone wants to move.

 Another alternative is to buy an existing multi-family building and start ripping out walls until every household has a renovated space suitable to its needs and pocketbook.
+Many people object to common walls with neighbors, but those who would consider co-housing in the first place may be quite open to this option.

 In this case, square footage as a percentage of all square footage in the building should give a fair way to divide up the bills.
 The difficulty of course comes in finding the next investor who wants the same amount of space as the one who needs to leave.